Invaders Must Die (song): Music video

 The music video features Noel Clarke walking around the British countryside and encountering or creating the Prodigy's "ant" logo.
 Among other places, he walks past the acoustic mirrors at Denge and at the end he is standing on one of the Maunsell Forts in the Thames Estuary.
 For a few seconds, the band can be seen in the video.

 Invaders EP

-On 30 November 2009, "Invaders" was released as an EP on CD and limited edition green transparent 7" vinyl record.
-The EP is classed as a single to the Invaders Must Die special edition which was the original album released in February 2009 with 3 bonus tracks and a remix CD, a DVD of the music videos to Invaders Must Die and a 48-page booklet.
-The Invaders Must Die special edition was released 3 November 2009.
+On 30 November 2009, "Invaders" was released as an EP on CD and limited edition green transparent 7" vinyl.
+The EP is classed as a single from the Invaders Must Die special edition with 3 bonus tracks and a remix CD, a DVD of the music videos to Invaders Must Die and a 48-page booklet.
+The Invaders Must Die special edition was released on 3 November 2009.